AbhishekKumar0313/Netflix-EDA/README.md

 2. **Install Dependencies:** `pip install pandas matplotlib`
 3. **Explore the Notebooks:** Dive into our insightful analysis by opening the Jupyter notebooks in the `notebooks` directory.

-## 🌟 Contribution Guidelines

-Contributions are welcome!
-Whether it's adding new insights, improving visualizations, or fixing bugs, your contributions are valuable.
-Feel free to fork the repository, make your changes, and submit a pull request.

 ## 📧 Contact

 Have questions, suggestions, or just want to chat about Netflix?
 Reach out to us at [your_email@example.com](mailto:your_email@example.com).